djalbat/the-occam-user-manual/getting-started.md

 <img src="https://github.com/djalbat/the-occam-user-manual/blob/main/assets/packages.png" width="720" height="auto">

-Note the small padlocks in the folder icons, which tell you that these are packages and not project directories.
+Note the small padlocks on the folder icons, which tell you that these are packages and not project directories.
 It is perhaps not worth going into too much detail in this chapter about what the various files and directories mean, but do at least take a few moments to click around, so to speak.
 One thing you will notice is that all of the files are read only.
-This is to be expected given that these are packages, not projects.
+This is to be expected given that these are packages and not projects.

 Before opening any projects, delete the existing packages.
-From within the projects directory run the following command if you are on Windows...
+In order to do so, from within the projects directory run the following command if you are on Windows...

 ```
 del /S *